Ty1776/reading-notes/201/class1notes.md

 the server at address approves a users request,
 and your browser assembles the page.

 2. The browser will parse the HTML file first and send a request back to the server for any CSS `<link>` or JavaScript `<script>` elements.
 The browser will then parse the CSS and JavaScript.
-The browser will generate an im-memory DOM tree and compile and apply these files into a visual representation on the users screen.
+The browser will generate an in-memory DOM tree and compile and apply these files into a visual representation on the users screen.

 3. To find images to add to a website, ensure the copywrite is either your own, OR find a free image source, such as unsplash.
 Save the image, add an `<img>` element to your HTML with the correct file path.
 Give credit to image source beneath the image.